Day 1 — Colón, Panama

 Day 3 — Isla Parida, Panama

-Making full use of our small manoeuvrable Zodiacs, we hope to land at this remote part of Panama.
+Making use of our small manoeuvrable Zodiacs, we land at this remote part of Panama.
 Our onboard naturalists will point out the local flora and search for signs of wildlife.
 Within the National Marine Park Gulf of Chiriquí, Isla Parida is the largest of the 44 islands, islets and cays.
 The island is located within an important marine corridor used by turtles, humpback whales and hammerhead sharks and boasts excellent sandy beaches that invite to relax as well as warm and crystal clear water to explore snorkeling, looking for more than 40 types of hard and soft coral and some 85% of the fish families of the Tropical Eastern Pacific.

 Just offshore from this nature preserve, a rocky headland provides an ideal spot for snorkelling.
 Join the onboard Marine Biologist and learn to identify damsel fish, jacks, and surgeon fish, trumpet fish, parrot fish, trigger fish and whitetip reef sharks.
 Take this opportunity to relax on the beach.